au-ts/libvmm/README.md

 # libvmm

-The purpose of this project is to make it easy to run virtual machines on top of the seL4 microkernel.
+The purpose of this project is to make it easy to run Virtual Machines (VMs) on top of the seL4 microkernel.

 This project contains three parts:

-* `src/`: The source code of libvmm, a library for virtual-machine-monitors (VMM) to create and manage virtual machines on seL4.
+* `src/`: The source code of libvmm, a library for Virtual Machine Monitors (VMMs) to create and manage VMs on seL4.
 * `examples/`: Examples for using libvmm.
-* `tools/`: Tools that are useful when developing systems using virtual machines, but are not necessary for using the library.
+* `tools/`: Tools that are useful when developing systems using VMs, but are not necessary for using the library.

 This project is currently in-development and is frequently changing.
 It is not ready for